DynaSpan/Extended-Dapper/docs/getting-started.md

 If you're on ASP.NET (Core), you can use the `appsettings.json` file for configuring your database settings.
 An example:

+    [...],
     "DatabaseConnection": {
         "Host": "localhost",
         "Port": 3306,
         "User": "root",
         "Password": "123456",
-        "Database": "supersecret"
+        "Database": "mydatabase"
-    }
+    },
+    [...]

 which you can cast to a `DatabaseSettings` object in `Startup.cs`: `var dbSettings = Configuration.GetSection("DatabaseConnection").Get<DatabaseSettings>();`.
 You can then create the DatabaseFactory by `new DatabaseFactory(dbSettings)`.
 Make sure you provide your DatabaseProvider first: `dbSettings.DatabaseProvider = DatabaseProvider.MySQL;`.

 ## 3. Using the EntityRepository

-After you have created your DatabaseFactory, you can use it to create EntityRepository's.
+After you have created your DatabaseFactory, you can use it to create EntityRepositories.
 These are repositories that contain most `CRUD` methods suchs as `Insert`, `Update`, `Get`, `GetAll` & `Delete`.
 In most of these queries, you can use LINQ to search for the objects you want.

 The EntityRepository has this signature: `EntityRepository<TEntity>(DatabaseFactory databaseFactory)`.
 If we have this model: